AdrianLeyva/zentry/README.md

 **AI-Powered Local Network Scanner – Flutter App**

-Zentry is an innovative mobile and desktop application focused on cybersecurity, developed with Flutter.
+Zentry is an innovative mobile application focused on cybersecurity, developed with Flutter.
 It allows users to scan and evaluate their local networks with AI-powered intelligent analysis.

 -----